exasol/exa-toolbox/utilities/metadata_backup/README.txt

 Setup
 -----

-1. Untar latest "metadatabackup_vYYYYMMDD.tar.gz" file into a folder (Suggested location: “/usr/opt/metabackup").
+1. Download the files from github into a folder (Suggested location: “/usr/opt/metabackup").
+See exact file list in the article.
 2. Edit the file "config" and set the database name, path to EXAPLUS and a "External Location" if desire to store the backups there.
 3. Create a profile in exaplus (exaplus -u xxx -p xxx -c xxx -wp profilename).
 The name should also be set on the "config" file.
 4. Please create the LUA scripts listed in "prereq_db_scripts" on the database or better execute backup.sh.
 This will create the database objects needed.

-Note which schema they were created in (default is BACKUP_SCRIPTS).
+Note which schema they were created in (default is EXA_TOOLBOX).
    (if changed, please check other all files and make sure the schema name is correct specifically: "backup.sh", "createddl.sql")

 Backup